Friday, May 8, 2026

 At the beginning of next year, I will email your letter 1 to you, or if you are in my class, I will print it out for you.
 At the end of next year, I will email mail you your Letter 2.
 Hopefully your email still works.

-Please make ONE Google Doc and write the first TWO Letters.
+Please make ONE Google Doc using YOUR PERSONAL GMAIL and write the first TWO Letters.
 When you finish these letters, please share the link with me at the following email address: bowie.journalism@gmail.com.
 DO NOT SEND ME MULTIPLE EMAILS.

 Letter 1 – write a letter to yourself that you will read the first week of school next year.
 I expect this one to be at least 300-350 words.
 Don't short change this one.
 Here are your prompts to reflect/write: